TheDepe/VAREN/README.md

 |------------------------------|----------------------------|--------------------------------|

 Visualisation output from `example/visualise_model.py`.
-The image depicts two overlapping meshes: base model (grey) and the model with muscle deformations (purple).
+The image depicts the VAREN model in neutral pose, with colours reflecting the face normals.

 ---